 Private Blog Networks

-The current state of play regarding SEO is that the major service providers offer you leverage of their expertise, and this often takes the form of what is known in the game as a ‘PBN’ – this used to refer to networks of websites that had a high page rank, and overall rank, these private blog networks were outed by Google and the algorithm adjusted to remove any advantage from these links.
+The current state of play regarding SEO is that the major service providers offer you leverage of their expertise, and this often takes the form of what is known in the game as a ‘PBN’ – this used to refer to networks of websites that had a high page rank, and overall rank, these private blog networks were outlawed by Google and their algorithm adjusted, to remove any advantage from these links.

 However, the PBN of today is likely to be a legitimate site which also occupies a high search rank – but it is highly specific, often domains with a few years on them, and indistinguishable with a typical website in a given niche.
 The ideal ‘PBN of today is in fact just another site ideally which can be leveraged to provide ‘link juice’.